robertbauernfeind/OpenSourceSimWheelESP32/doc/pcb/CustomDevKit/CustomDevKit.md

   | USB          | TinyUSB | ESP32-Arduino core    | hid_USB.cpp    |
   | Dummy        | none    | none                  | hid_dummy.cpp  |

-  Those file names are case-sensitive if you have Linux or Mac.
+  Those file names are case-sensitive.

 - Do not confuse those with "hidCommon.cpp".
   Do not touch that line.